codespearhead/baileys-quickstart/README.md

 npm i
 ```

-3. (Optional) Transpile the server.ts:
+3. Transpile the Server.ts:

 ```
-npm run dev
+npm run build
 ```

-4. run the minimal working example:
+4. Run the minimal working example:

 ```
 npm start
 ```

-Note that method readMessage from service_layer.js will be called upon receiving a message.
+Note that method readMessage from ServiceLayer.js will be called upon receiving a message.
+Implement function realBusinessLogic in that file to override the default replies, as shown in branch "whatsapp-click-to-chat".